Chanel Harris-Tavita: 2022

 Following New Zealand's record 70-10 loss to Melbourne in round 8 of the 2022 NRL season, it was revealed that Harris-Tavita suffered a ruptured testicle during the game which required surgery.
 Harris-Tavita was then ruled out from playing indefinitely.
 In May 2022, Harris-Tavita announced he was taking a hiatus from rugby league at the end of the season.
 Harris-Tavita cited that he had lost the passion for playing the game and was going to spend his time traveling and writing.

 In October Harris-Tavita was named in the Samoa squad for the 2021 Rugby League World Cup.

 Harris-Tavita played for Samoa in their Rugby League World Cup final loss to Australia.
 During the second half, Harris-Tavita was knocked out after being hit in the head by Australia's Angus Crichton.
 Harris-Tavita played no further part in the match.

+2023

+After the World Cup the previous year, Harris-Tavita travelled Europe as part of his hiatus from rugby league.
+In May 2023, it was announced Harris-Tavita would return to the New Zealand Warriors, signing a two-year deal from 2024.

+2024

+He played 17 games for the New Zealand Warriors in the 2024 NRL season which saw the club finish 13th on the table.
+On 15 October 2024, it was announced that Harris-Tavita would re-sign with the club for another two years.

+2025

+He played 24 games with New Zealand in the 2025 NRL season as the club finished 6th on the table and qualified for the finals.
+They were eliminated by Penrith in the first week of the finals.